 What to Do if You Miss a Job Interview Call

-So, you’ve properly prepared for your phone interview, and your contact doesn’t call — now what?
-It’s a frustrating situation, but not an uncommon one.
+Even though it can be a frustrating situation, it doesn't necessarily mean you won't get the job.
 It can happen even when the hiring manager is very interested in interviewing you and everyone’s intentions are good.

 What to Do If Your Phone Interviewer Doesn't Call

 - Don’t stress out.
 If your interviewer misses your call, it’s most likely not a reflection of you as a candidate.
-He or she could be caught up in a meeting or on another line, so don’t think that the miscommunication will negatively impact your probability of getting the job.
+They could be caught up in a meeting or on another line, so don’t think that the miscommunication will negatively impact your probability of getting the job.
 Take a deep breath and move on to the next tip.

 - Double-check the number to make sure you dialed it correctly.
 If you called the right number and no one answered, the blame’s not on you if you can’t get in touch.
 If you didn't call the correct number, don't panic.
 Start over and try again.
 If you're a few minutes late, apologize for the delay.